 Relationships with producers and consumers of raw materials are the responsibility of senior employees who receive support from the Group's global network of more than 90 offices in more than 50 countries.
 These offices are located in major American, European, Asian, Australian, African and Middle Eastern natural resources producing and consuming markets.

 Employees

-As of 31 December 2015, the Group had approximately 160,000 employees and contractors worldwide.
+As of 31 December 2018, the Group had approximately 158,000 employees and contractors worldwide, exclusive of Glencore Agri.

 Health and safety, environment and communities